rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 We're going to add four pages to our website.

-The landing page will feature a little comic, and some thumbnails to futuree articles.
+The landing page will feature some thumbnail images that summarize the goals of the website's content.
 Create a new file, `/pages/misc/landing.html`, and add:

 ```html